4 Lessons To Learn From The NVIDIA GTC 20228 min readReading Time: 6 minutes

 “Companies are committing to AI, investing millions into infrastructure and likely millions more in highly-trained staff.
 But if most AI models never make it into production, the promise of AI is not being realized,” says Omri Geller, CEO, and co-founder of Run: AI.

-Today, infrastructure challenges are causing resources to sit idle, data scientists are still requesting manual access to GPUs and the transition to the cloud is an ongoing process.
-However, it’s important for teams to know that restricting their deployments to simply being on-prem or in the cloud, can be detrimental.
 In order to truly make the most of their AI deployments, organizations will have to figure out how to put the right work in the right place.

 “Companies that handle these challenges the most effectively will bring models to market and win the AI race,” says Geller.